A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Results and Analysis

-Across all four benchmarks two VGG networks without batch norm place in the top three when averaging the rankings of all performance scores (when the best extraction point is used for all networks).
+Across all four benchmarks two VGG networks without batch norm place in the top three when averaging the rankings of all performance scores.
 Interestingly the VGG-16 network with batch norm places in the bottom four on all benchmarks except perceptual similarity (Benchmark~1).
 The only network besides the VGG networks that do not use batch norm is AlexNet, which gets an average of 8th place over all four benchmarks.
 Another architecture that performs well is SqueezeNet which has an average performance on the delineation (Benchmark~3) and autoencoder training (Benchmark~4) scores but is second best at perceptual similarity (Benchmark~1) and the best at super-resolution (Benchmark~2).
 SqueezeNet is also a good option in all benchmarks when looking for performance as well as low computational needs.
 It is also worth noting that besides adding batch norm to VGG, the architectures within the same basic template (VGGs, ResNets, and EfficientNets) perform similarly, with little indication of which would be the better choice.